The turn of the 1950s and 1960s was a breaking point in the history of pop music, golden age of rockabilly, teen pop and doo wop. In

 * If discography spans beyond this period, then selected earlier/later recordings can be taken into account as suplement

 Popcorn category has been extracted.
-This style, established in Belgium in the 1970s, includes a wide variety of American obscure Trad-pop, Soul and R&B recorded in the late 1950s and early 1960s.
+This style, established in Belgium in the 1970s, includes a wide variety of American obscure Blues, Soul and Trad.
+Pop recorded in the late 1950s and early 1960s.

 Singles of obscure Artists are hard to